Please confirm topic selection

 • indications

-• clinical radiculopathy consistent with the adjacent segment that have not responded well to nonoperative treatment
+• clinical radiculopathy consistent with the adjacent segment that has not responded well to nonoperative treatment

 • myelopathy